- Introduction

 - To pay for home repairs or renovation

 Private lenders target people who cannot access bank loans for several reasons.
-Our network of private mortgage lenders in North Bay offer mortgages to individuals who were rejected by banks.
+Our network of private mortgage lenders in North Bay offers mortgages to individuals rejected by banks.

 Rapid Funding from Private Lenders

 Major Ontario banks must follow comprehensive loan approval processes.
-These can’t be circumvented and they can be a major issue for sellers who need money urgently.
-Private lenders can provide loans in only two or three weeks.
+Private lenders can provide mortgage loans in only two or three weeks.
 This is particularly helpful during a power of sale.
 Here are a few things that you can do so the process goes more smoothly.

 - If you’re looking for a home equity loan through a private lender, be clear about what you want so they can put the proper terms together.